Thomas A. Russo

 Thomas A. Russo (born November 6, 1943) is an American attorney and former Wall Street executive.
-He served as vice chairman and chief legal officer of Lehman Brothers Holdings Inc. and as general counsel for American International Group (AIG), two of the companies central to the 2008-2009 global financial crisis.
+He was vice chairman and chief legal officer of Lehman Brothers and general counsel for American International Group (AIG), two of the companies that played a major role in the 2008 financial crisis.

 Early life and education

-Russo was born in Staten Island, New York and is the son of Lucio F. Russo, a former New York State assemblyman, and Tina I. Russo.
+Russo was born in Staten Island, New York, the son of Lucio F. Russo, a former New York State assemblyman, and Tina I. Russo.
 He attended Xavier High School in Manhattan, a private Jesuit preparatory school.
 In 1960, he worked as floor clerk at the American Stock Exchange.
 Russo pursued a bachelor's degree in economics at Fordham University where he graduated Phi Beta Kappa in 1965.
 In 1969, he received an MBA from the Cornell Graduate School of Business, and in that same year his J.D. degree from Cornell Law School.

 Career

 After earning his legal degree, Russo was a staff attorney for the Securities and Exchange Commission (SEC).
 In 1971, Russo became an associate at the Wall Street law firm Cadwalader, Wickersham & Taft.
 In 1975, Russo was appointed deputy general counsel of the newly created Commodity Futures Trading Commission (CFTC) and shortly thereafter became the first director of its Division of Trading and Markets.It was reported that President Jimmy Carter considered Russo for the post of chairman of the CFTC.

 In 1977, Russo rejoined Cadwalader, Wickersham & Taft as a partner and began representing many of Wall Street's biggest banks, funds, brokerage firms and investment banks.
 He was widely recognized as an expert on how New York's stock markets interact with Chicago's futures markets.
-He served as an advisor to the Presidential Task Force on Market Mechanisms after the stock market crash of 1987.
+He was an advisor to the Presidential Task Force on Market Mechanisms after the stock market crash of 1987.
 In 1989, he was a leading candidate of President George H.W.
 Bush to lead the SEC.
 He was frequently named one of the “100 Most Influential Attorneys in the United States” by the National Law Journal.